Plate constellations

 Step 3: Locating the Objects on your Plate

-Use the Finding Objects on your Plate page to find and mark each object on the table.
+Follow the instructions in the Finding Objects on your Plate page to setup an axes set on your plate and to find and mark each object on the table.
+We recommend Method 2 for drawing the axes.

 Proudly powered by WordPress